gopalmani/order-mgmt-assignment/README.md

 wait
 License 📄
 MIT License - See LICENSE

-Contribution: Feel free to open issues or PRs!
-Author: Your Name
-Contact: your.email@example.com

-Copy

----

-**How to Use This README**:
-1. Replace `yourusername`, `your.email@example.com`, etc.
-2. Add actual `requirements.txt` and `LICENSE` files
-3. Include `load_test.sh` in your repo

-This provides everything a user needs to understand, run, and extend your system! 🎉
+This provides everything a user needs to understand, run, and extend this service! 🎉